1951 FENDER NOCASTER

 "Do you remember Roy Rogers (Leonard Slye)?"

-This question lingers deeply and warmly in our hearts, much like the sunset scene that plays during the closing credits of a Western.
+This question lingers deeply and warmly in our hearts, much like a sunset scene at the end of a Western movie.
 Roy Rogers was once a founding member of the Sons of the Pioneers.
 Alongside Carl Furh Sr., he was a great entertainer who helped build the golden age of American music.

 A magnificent tapestry of history woven from music and guitars.
 This Nocaster “PROTO” #0757, a brilliant thread in that tapestry, may still be riding the wind somewhere, delivering the resonance of that legend to someone’s heart.
 And we at TCGAKKI, as witnesses to that history, will continue to pass on the story of this treasure to the future.